hakosaj/NNscratch/README.md

    - used 0.4 of the whole dataset

+# Todo

+- ADAM: some ideas are there, but it's not really working yet.
+- Config file: duh
+- Comments: clear for others to understand

 # File contents

 - `nnscratch.py` contains all the helper functions and setup functions for the net